huanchang/WalmartAutomateTest/README.md

 # WalmartAutomateTest
 This is a automation testing project for www.walmart.com.
 This project is build using Java, IntelliJ IDE, Maven and Selenium WebDriver.
-The automation testing covers the scenario: login account, search item, add item to cart and verify added item in cart.
+The automation testing covers the scenario: login account, search item, add item to cart and verify added item with quantity in cart.
 Copyright by Huan Chang 12/04/2015.
 Test data used in this automate test is private Walmart account not allowed to be used in any other circumstances.